Whole Lotta Love

 I didn't pay much attention to lyrics, their sound was always much bigger than the literal meaning and was a fantasy scape for wherever I needed to go.

-The opening riffs of Whole Lotta Love announced that something monumental was about to happen.
+The opening riffs of Whole Lotta Love announced that something monumental is about to happen.

 And now it's time to lay on the line everything I hurt and everything I believe in.